CYBERVINE/capstone/README.md

-Capstone proposals and other ideas.
+Capstone proposal and other ideas.